aesara-devs/aesara/doc/dev_start_guide.rst

     git push -u origin my_shiny_feature

-Then, go to your fork's github page on the github website, select your feature branch and hit the "Pull Request" button in the top right corner.
+Then, go to your fork's GitHub page on the GitHub website, select your feature branch and hit the "Pull Request" button in the top right corner.
 This will signal the maintainers that you wish to submit your changes for inclusion in ``origin/main``.